-Job description is a written record of the duties, responsibilities and requirement of a particular job.
-It is a statement describing the job in such terms as its title, location, duties, working conditions and hazards.
-In other words, it tells us what is to be done, how it is to be done and why.
+The job description is a written record of the duties, responsibilities, and requirements of a particular job.
+It is a statement describing the job in such terms as its title, location, duties, working conditions, and hazards.
+In other words, it tells us what is to be done, how it is to be done, and why.
 It is a standard of function where it defines the appropriate and authorized contents of a job.
-Generally known as roles and responsibility.
+Generally known as roles and responsibilities.

 Key Differences Between Job Description and Job Specification

 |Meaning||The job description is the written document in which all the information regarding a particular job including role, responsibilities, and duties is summarized in a systematic manner.||Job specification is the set of specific qualities, knowledge, and experience, a person must possess to perform a particular job.|

 |Elements||Consist of job title, job location, role, responsibilities, duties, salary, incentives, and allowances||Involves personal attributes, skills, knowledge, educational qualification, and experience|

 |What is it?||What the company is offering to the candidate.||What the company is demanding from the candidate.|

 The key differences between job description and job specification enable us to understand things better to implement in daily HR practices.
 By getting clear ideas from the differences between job descriptions and job specifications, we can move forward to specific examples.